chaezenp/digits/index.md

 <img src="doc/digits-landing-after-login.png">

 You can now add new Contacts, and list the Contacts you have created.
-Note you cannot see any Stuff created by other users.
+Note you cannot see any Contacts created by other users.

-#### Add Stuff page
+#### Add Contacts page

 After logging in, here is the page that allows you to add new Contacts:

 <img src="doc/digits-add-contacts-page.png">

-#### List Stuff page
+#### List Contacts page

 After logging in, here is the page that allows you to list all the Contacts you have created: